 - Function Field: This 3-bit

-field, known as the control bits, determines the specific operation to be executed such as store byte (sb
+funct3field, known as the control bits, determines the specific operation to be executed such as store byte (sb), store half (sh) and store word (sw). - Registers: The register

-is the value to be stored to memory. - Immeditate Field: The two immediate fields together make up 12-bit signed offset number for the base address in
+rs1is the base address of source register andrs2is the value to be stored to memory. - Immeditate Field: The two immediate fields together make up 12-bit signed offset number for the base address in

 Below is table that describes the list of S-type instructions.

-funct3 | opcode | Description | Instruction |
+| funct3 | opcode | Description | Instruction |

-000 | 0100011 (35) | store byte | sb rs2, imm(rs1) |
+| 000 | 0100011 (35) | store byte | sb rs2, imm(rs1) |

-001 | 0100011 (35) | store half | sh rs2, imm(rs1) |
+| 001 | 0100011 (35) | store half | sh rs2, imm(rs1) |

-010 | 0100011 (35) | store word | sw rs2, imm(rs1) |
+| 010 | 0100011 (35) | store word | sw rs2, imm(rs1) |